Playing with Fire (Plan B song)

-"Playing with Fire" is a hip hop song composed and performed by British rapper Plan B, featuring vocals from the track's producer and mixer, Labrinth.
+"Playing with Fire" is a hip hop song composed and performed by British rapper Plan B, featuring vocals from the track's producer and mixer, Labrinth, as well as uncredited backing vocals by Etta Bond.
 The song was released on 3 December 2012 as the fourth and final single from the ill Manors soundtrack, a film which Plan B also directed.

 Background

 The track was originally due to be released as the album's third single, with an official lyric video being posted to YouTube shortly before the album's release on 23 July 2012.
 However, due to the continuing promotion of collaborator Labrinth's debut album, Electronic Earth, a music video was unable to filmed, and thus, the release was cancelled in favour of "Deepest Shame".

 In August 2012, Labrinth confirmed that the track would be released as a single later in the year.
 On 31 October, Drew confirmed the release of the track as a single on 3 December, and also premiered the High Contrast remix that would make up part of the digital release.
 A day later, the official music video for the track premiered.
 On 30 October 2012, the High Contrast remix was released as a free download on Plan B's official SoundCloud page.
 As of May 2013, it has over 4,500 downloads.
 On 30 November 2012, the High Contrast remix was released on iTunes as a single.